PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![Payment Channel Diagram 1](./Payment_Channel_Diagram1.svg)

 Alice funds a new payment channel with 20 BTC.
 Those funds are hers, but are temporarily locked in the payment channel.
-The balance of funds within the payment channel can left and right as the parties create and exchange new commitment transactions:
+The balance of funds within the payment channel can move left and right as the parties create and exchange new commitment transactions:

 ![Payment Channel Diagram 2](./Payment_Channel_Diagram2.svg)